laure-sterne/pokenokiJs/README.md

 What did you learn while building this project?
 What challenges did you face and how did you overcome them?

 It was really challenging to focus on front-end and especially the structure of the website.
-I have a lot of fun to work with this subject even the difficulties.
+I had a lot of fun working on this subject despite the difficulties.

-I had quite problems to make my project responsive.
-It is something that I can work on it in next projects.
+I had some problems making my project responsive.
+It is something that I can practice more for next projects.

-I am also frustrated to give an incomplete project but it is the game.
+I am also frustrated to present an incomplete project.
+For example, I wanted to change the Pokenoki icon by attributing a variable instead of a number inside the url image.

 ## Related